anton-a-tkachev/Arduino-True-DAC/README.md

 One can use 1 kOhm resistor for R and 2 kOhm resistor for 2R.
 The author used 1 kOhm and 2 kOhm metal film resistors with 1% accuracy.

-For better stability output signal filtering is recommended with an RC integrator of 1 kOhm and 100 nF which gives specific time of 100 microseconds.
+For better stability output signal filtering is recommended with an RC integrator of 1 kOhm and 100 nF which gives integrator specific time of 100 microseconds.

 ## Example - Sinewave
 ![sinewave oscilloscope screenshot image](/scope_output_voltage.png)